PRESIDENT – TIFFANY VAKILIAN

 Author.
 Editor.
 Performer.
 Christ child.
 Queen & priestess.
 Entreprenartist.
 Singer.
 Poet.
 Geek.

-With a Masters in Transformative Language Arts and TLA Certification, she is not only a voracious reader and exceptional performer but a professional writer and editor.
+Tiffany is not only a voracious reader and an exceptional performer but a professional writer and editor.
 Tiffany earned her MA in Transformative Language Arts from Goddard College and continues her quest to use her word-art as a facilitator of social commentary and change through community involvement in her hometown area of San Diego.
 In her first book of poetry, Ugly Drawers, Pretty Panties, published by A Word With You Press, she shares verbal vignettes of dreams, experiences, perspectives, and people.
 She’s been a part of the San Diego Book Awards since 2015 and is honored to lead this local organization of scribes and readers.
-Tiffany is also a San Diego Kingdom Writers Association Vision Lead, a member of ASCAP, The National Forensics League, and a writer and editor for the Transformative Language Arts Network magazine, Chrysalis.
+Tiffany is also a San Diego Kingdom Writers Association Vision Lead, a member of ASCAP, The National Forensics League, and a writer and editor for blogs and online magazines.

 She’s the quintessential Renaissance Gal.